ricardomm7/leaflink/docs/sprintB/us005/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	At the touch of a button, HRM wants to create a team proposal that meets your needs.
-To do this, it will ask for the competences that this team must have, and the number of persons.
+>	At the touch of a button, HRM wants to create a team proposal that meets his needs.
+To do this, it will ask for the skills that this team must have, and the number of collaborators.

 **From the client clarifications:**